Im-Rises/Chip8topia/README.md

 - [x] Correct all preprocessing directives for emscripten for key inputs
 - [-] Creer une struct qui définie le nom de la touche shortcut avec le string et le keycode
 - [-] Add imgui.ini to the .data emscripten build
+- [-] Change to init m_chip8topiaUi and m_chip8emulator in the game loop
 - [x] Add the rom name on the window title and the Chip8 emulated version
 - [x] Add a way to choose the version of the chip8 to emulate
 - [x] Correct the minimized window not putting windows at the top when unminimizing